kazyklas/personal-blog/docs/books/relationships-and-traps.md

 ## Parents instead of partners

+The first shock for the relationship is the baby.
+There might be another shocks, but none with such a damage as a kid.
+The partners tend to focus on the little ones and they completely forgets about the other person in the relationship.
+The relationship is work and after a kid, double that work.

+If we will focus on beeing a parent, we will lose ourselves.
+We have to constantly work on the intimate relationship that we have.
+Partners can't start tolerating each other.
+They will create a distance between themselves and it might not be repairable.

+Don't just share what pempers you need to buy.
+Don't just be parent.
+Share love, send some pictures, talk about the love between you and remeber to work on it.

+Be also prepared that we have some urge to project our dreams and love to the baby.
+It can couse the damage to the kid and also you and your partner.

+### What to ask

+1. Are you not talking about something, cus you are tired?
+2. When was the last time you spend together, when the kid fell asleep?
+3. Do you belive that the marriage is about creating children?

 ## Always at work

+Everybody needs money, so we are going to work.
+This work can be great, can motivate us, but it can distract us from our relationship.
+It also can hide some problems that we are facing and we hide from them there.

+One study showed that staying late in work doesn't have to be an issue in a relationship.
+We have to communicate it, that this is something that is fulfiling us and we have a purpose there.
+If we do it properly and we find the right balance, the relationship can get even stronger.

+The trick is in the communication.
+We have to remind each other that the work is something important for us.
+Once mentioned doesn't mean that much.
+We also have to react acordingly if the spouse is saying, that the work is affecting the relationship.

+The necesity is to plan your week ahead.
+If you have tight schedule, take that few minutes before the work week to plan ahead.
+Plan the time with your partner.
+You can even plan the sex.
+Yes we want some spontaneity, but planning is not killer, it can create anticipation as well.

+### What to ask

+1. When was the last time we texted or called our partner how they are doing?
+2. On a scale, how does it iritate you that your partner is working nonstop?
+3. How much guilt are you feeling that you are working too much?
+4. Do you enjoy the work, or do you work, because you need to?

 ## Social networks

+They are a huge thing in our time.
+They can cause a lot of troubles, but it is not their mistake, it is ours and how we are using them.
+A lot of people are on the social network and for a lot of time.
+If you want to have a serious relationship you have to focus on it with full attention.

+We keep on this media a lot of connections.
+If you add a photo, and someone from the past or even someone you don't even know reacts.
+You can keep this person somehow on the leash and you can have a backup if the relationship will not work out.
+It doesn't have to be now, or a week, but it can happen.

+If I would bring up some numbers, and thats that we touch our phone 2600 times a day!
+We can spend those 2600 touches on our partner, that would be that 15 minutes each day that will make a huge difference.

+There are a lot of profiles that will change your perception on your relationship.
+Why are they laughing all the time, they don't have any issues, and so on...
+Everybody has issues, you don't have to put yourself into this ilusion trap.
+Statisticaly the partners, that are sharing a lot pictures whit each other, are not actually that happy in a relationship.
+But the ones, that have the other one on the profile pictures tend to have stronger relationships.

+### What to ask

+1. How much time are you spending on social media?
+2. When was the last time that you ate with your partner without looking into the phone?
+3. Did you argue about the social media?
+4. Do you like yourself more thaks to the social medias?

 ## The cursed romance

+The love on the first sign is not a myth.
+But a huge computation done by our subconscious.
+What the means?
+If we like somebody, if we are romanticaly attracted to them, we are most likely have different genes so our potential children have more chances on surviving.
+So the nature created this process and when you seem someone with the set of different values.
+You are in a trap, the brain starts to releas the soup of hormones and you are done (for a while).

+All of how we are looking at the relationship has to do with Romantism.
+This shaped our perceptions and what we are expecting from the relationship.
+The love till the end of time, everything fine after we find the right one and so on.
+Before the marrige was here to merge the properties of two families and to create children.

+We have to have in mind that we are chosing the partner just on our emotions and feelings.
+This can lead to not that great relationship in a long term as we get to know the other one better.
+In the firt stages we are in love with just our imagination of a person.
+We have to take time to get to know each other, don't fall into a trap of an early relationship with the vision of the access to sex.

+The other thing that we need to avoid is, that there is no, once more, there is none template on how the relationship should look like, or how we should feel.
+Every relationship is different and the feelings that we have are different as well.
+We don't have to have the butterflies when we see each other on the first sight, we just don't have to smell bad to each other.

+And last few points.
+The love and sex are not the same.
+One can lead to another and one is not the prerequisity for the other.
+For someone can be, and that is OK as well.
+Talks about money and property is not a betrayel of love, but the necesity we need to go through.
+When we realize that we all are just people that are doing mistakes, we will create better relationships.
+So don't forget to learn how to communicate and how to respect each other.

+### What to ask

+1. Does your partenr understands your feelings?
+2. What is it that you expect from your partner?
+3. How often do you think, if this is how the relationship should be and how it should feel?
+4. Do you avoid tough conversations, because you don't think that they should be included in a relationship?
+5. Do you believe in destiny?

 ## Parents

 ## Always positive